alexknvl/cpp0x-contracts/README.md

 ## Library

-This library supports the **simplest features** of Eiffel Contract programming, preconditions and postconditions, with no inheritance.
-It requires C++0x or newer versions of the C++ programming language.
+This library supports the simplest features of Eiffel Contract programming, preconditions, postconditions, and invariant conditions, however it **does not support inheritance**.
+It **requires C++0x** or newer versions of the C++ programming language.

 ## Features